aces/Loris/modules/examiner/README.md

 ## Configurations

-The imaging browser has the following configurations that affect its usage
+The examiner module has the following configurations that affect its usage

 EnableCertification (Config.xml)
  - Binary option enables/disables the use of certification for